-- 4.18 The School is required to check whether staff who carry out "teaching work" are prohibited from doing so.
-The School uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency. - 4.19 In addition, the School asks all applicants for roles which involve "teaching work" (and their referees) to declare in the application form whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK. - 4.20 It is the School's position that this information must be provided in order to fully assess the suitability of an applicant for a role which involves "teaching work".
-Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.
+- 4.25 The School is required to check whether staff who carry out "teaching work" are prohibited from doing so.
+The School uses the Teaching Regulation Agency Teacher Services system to check whether successful applicants are the subject of a prohibition, or interim prohibition order issued by a professional conduct panel on behalf of the Teaching Regulation Agency. - 4.26 In addition, the School asks all shortlisted applicants to declare whether they have ever been referred to, or are the subject of a sanction, restriction or prohibition issued by, the Teaching Regulation Agency or other equivalent body in the UK. - 4.27 Where an applicant is not currently prohibited from teaching but has been the subject of a referral to, or hearing before, the Teaching Regulation Agency (or other equivalent body) whether or not that resulted in the imposition of a sanction, or where a sanction has lapsed or been lifted, the School will consider whether the facts of the case render the applicant unsuitable to work at the School.

-- 4.21 The School carries out this check, and requires associated information, for roles which involve "teaching work".
-In doing so the School applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to "teaching work": - planning and preparing lessons and courses for pupils - delivering lessons to pupils - assessing the development, progress and attainment of pupils; and - reporting on the development, progress and attainment of pupils. - 4.22 The above activities do not amount to "teaching work" if they are supervised by a qualified teacher or other person nominated by the Head.
+- 4.28 The School applies the definition of "teaching work" set out in the Teachers' Disciplinary (England) Regulations 2012 which states that the following activities amount to "teaching work": - planning and preparing lessons and courses for pupils - delivering lessons to pupils - assessing the development, progress and attainment of pupils and - reporting on the development, progress and attainment of pupils. - 4.29 The above activities do not amount to "teaching work" if they are supervised by a qualified teacher or other person nominated by the Head.
 If in any doubt or if the applicant has taught previously, or may teach in future, the check will be undertaken, including for sports coaches.